QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 #### Containers: div

-A `div` is a blocking component that is not visible to the user, and mainly used to group components, either to apply a CSS to the block, or to make the code more readable.
+A `div` is a blocking component that is not visible to the user, and is mainly used to group components, either to apply a CSS to the block, or to make the code more readable.

 ```html
 <div>